 If there's another vehicle in Volkswagen's lineup that's as iconic as the Beetle, it's none other than the Kombi.
 Like the Beetle, it's hard not to recognise a Kombi even from a block away.
 The image of this cab-over van with its flat face, lamp-size VW logo, and two round headlights elicits the same warm and homey feeling that the Bug does.

-For obvious reasons, it became popular with families, travellers, campers, surfers, adventurers, and businesses.
+For obvious reasons, the Volkswagen Kombi became popular with families, travellers, campers, surfers, adventurers, and businesses.
 People who had been around in the '60s would know about the role that the VW van played in the flower-power movement.
 Indeed, the Kombi has made its mark apart from merely being the sibling of Volkswagen's firstborn.

-For three generations, Typ 2 was built with an air-cooled, rear-mounted engine that powered the rear wheels.
-In Australia, the passenger van was marketed as the Kombi, while the utes and commercial carriers were called Transporters.
-Both the Kombi and Transporter lineups had the same origins but began to lead separate, yet parallel lives in 1990.
+For three generations, Type 2 (or Typ 2) was built with an air-cooled, rear-mounted engine that powered the rear wheels.
+In Australia, the passenger van was marketed as the VW Kombi, while the utes and commercial carriers were called VW Transporter.

-Indicated below are the variants released in Australia for the first three generations:
+I have indicated below the variants released in Australia for the first three generations:

 - 1st generation, Typ 2 (T1) – 1950-1967 – passenger van (Kombi), panel van & ute (Transporter)